Kalenjin people: Sport

 The Kalenjin have been called by some "the running tribe."
 Since the mid-1960s, Kenyan men have earned the largest share of major honours in international athletics at distances from 800 meters to the marathon; the vast majority of these Kenyan running stars have been Kalenjin.
 From 1980 on, about 40% of the top honours available to men in international athletics at these distances (Olympic medals, World Championships medals, and World Cross Country Championships honours) have been earned by Kalenjin.

 Paul Tergat set a new world record to the marathon at Berlin, 2003.

 In 2008, Pamela Jelimo became the first Kenyan woman to win a gold medal at the Olympics; she also became the first Kenyan to win the Golden League jackpot in the same year.
 Since then, Kenyan women have become a major presence in international athletics at the distances; most of these women are Kalenjin.
 Amby Burfoot of Runner's World stated that the odds of Kenya achieving the success they did at the 1988 Olympics were below 1:160 billion.
 Kenya had an even more successful Olympics in 2008.

+The Kalenjin people are renowned for their dominance in athletics specifically long-distance running, which has resulted in numerous accolades for Kenya, including Olympic and World Championship medals in both track events and cross country competitions.

 A number of theories explaining the unusual athletic prowess among people from the Kalenjin-speaking people have been proposed.
 These include many explanations that apply equally well to other Kenyans or people living elsewhere who are not disproportionately successful athletes, such as that they run to school every day, that they live at relatively high altitude, and that the prize money from races is large compared to typical yearly earnings.
 One theory is that the Kalenjin have relatively thin legs and therefore do not have to lift as much leg weight when running long distances.